All Episodes

 We need an APB.

-She hadn't had a press conference over 200 some odd days.
+She hadn't had a press conference over 200-some odd days.

-She's not out there by design, because the people who don't want Trump to win, the vast majority of them realize that Hillary can't win it.
+She's not out there by design because the people who don't want Trump to win, the vast majority of them realize that Hillary can't win it.

-Or they've got to they've got to make it, they've got to gin it up so people are voting against Trump, not for Hillary, because she can't pull that off.
+They've got to take it away from Trump, or they've got to make it, they've got to gin it up so people are voting against Trump, not for Hillary, because she can't pull that off.

 Maybe in her base, maybe she can energize her base, but no more than that.